- APPLICATION OF LAWS AND RULES

 4.7 If 50% or more of the matches for any draw are adversely affected by weather and are considered drawn, then ALL matches in that fixture shall be drawn regardless of any result achieved.
-Teams with a bye shall receive full match points on rounds affected by weather.
+All teams shall receive full match points on rounds affected by weather.
 Any match that has scores recorded shall have those scores count towards ladders points and percentage.
-(15/11/13)
+(16/03/18)

 - TRANSFER OF MATCHES